-This is a popular site along the Causeway Coastal Route and the most popular stop on our Northern Ireland road trip.
+This is a popular site along the Causeway Coastal Route and was the busiest stop on our Northern Ireland road trip.
 Access to the Giant's Causeway is technically free but there is a charge of £10.50 per person if you're parking on site.
 This includes parking, an audio guide and access to the facilities in the Visitor's Centre.
-Naturally, we did not pay for parking and instead were advised by a local that it is acceptable to park right on the highway so long as you are clear of the double solid yellow lines.
+Naturally, we did not pay for parking and instead were advised by a local that it is acceptable to park right on the highway (so long as you are clear of the double solid yellow lines).

 Towards the end of our drive along the Causeway Coastal Route, we stopped at the Carrick-a-Rede rope bridge.
 Admission signs at the entrance (£7 per adult) almost had us turn the car around but luckily we didn't.
 Though there is a charge to cross the rope bridge, the coastal walk to see it is absolutely free!
 Parking is also free.